Perry's Cave

 History

-1813discovered by Commodore Oliver Hazard Perry.
+1813 discovered by Commodore Oliver Hazard Perry.

 Description

-Image: Perry Cave, Put-In-Bay, Ohio.
+Perry Cave, Put-In-Bay, Ohio.
 Detroit Publishing Co. no. 017302. c1904.

 Perry's Cave is named after the man who discovered it, Commodore Oliver Hazard Perry, hero of the battle of Lake Erie.
-He stored ammunition and prisioners in the cave.
-The cave has an underground lake called Perry's Cave Lake, Perry's men used the water to drink.
+He stored ammunition and prisoners in the cave.

-The luxurious Victory Hotel, once the largest hotel in the World, used the water from the lake.
+The luxurious Victory Hotel, once the largest hotel in the World, used the water from the cave lake.
 The hotel burned down in 1919, the ruins are visible at the South Bass Island State Park.